-a: This bit (bitmask 0x02) is the IncludeFreeBusy flag.
-If this bit is set, the server MUST use the values of the FreeBusySimple and FreeBusyDetailed bits in the PidTagMemberRights property value when modifying the Folder Permissions.
+- a).
+This bit (bitmask 0x02) is the IncludeFreeBusy flag.
+If this bit is set, the server MUST use the values of the FreeBusySimple and FreeBusyDetailed bits in the PidTagMemberRights property value when modifying the folder permissions.
 If this bit is not set, the server MUST ignore the values of those bits.
-The client SHOULD set this bit if the folder is the Calendar Folder specified in [MS-OXOSFLD] and the server version is greater than or equal to 8.0.360.0 as specified in [MS-OXCRPC].
-The client MUST NOT set this bit in any other circumstances.

-b: This bit (bitmask 0x01) is the ReplaceRows flag.
-If this bit is set, the server MUST replace any existing Folder Permissions, and the client MUST NOT include any PermissionsDataFlags field values other than AddRow in this request.
-If this bit is not set, the server MUST modify the existing Folder Permissions with the changes in this request (delete, modify, or add).
+The client SHOULD set this bit if the folder is the Calendar folder as specified in [MS-OXOSFLD] and the server version is greater than or equal to 8.0.360.0 as specified in [MS-OXCRPC].
+The client MUST NOT set this bit in any other circumstances. - b).
+This bit (bitmask 0x01) is the ReplaceRows flag.
+If this bit is set, the server MUST replace any existing folder permissions, and the client MUST NOT include any PermissionsDataFlags field values other than AddRow in this request.
+If this bit is not set, the server MUST modify the existing folder permissions with the changes in this request (delete, modify, or add).
 The client SHOULD NOT set this bit <3>.